 Cavinder Bull SC, one of the senior partners in the practice, is a well-known international name.
 He’s currently vice president of the Asia Pacific Regional Arbitration Group and deputy chairman of SIAC.
 Other names to know include Davinder Singh SC and Jimmy Yim SC.

 Who uses it?

 Asian multinationals, to a large extent.
 For example, the firm is advising an Indonesian conglomerate on a property development dispute and recently counselled an Indian investment company on a telecoms case.
 It boasts a number of major Malaysian clients including Berjaya Group, automotive manufacturer Sapura Industrial and oil and gas company Petra Energy.

-It has also worked for a French pharmaceutical company, Norway’s Nexans, Rosneft subsidiary Tomskneft, CISCO, the World Sport Group and the government of Laos.
+It has also worked for a French pharmaceutical company, the World Sport Group, Norway’s Nexans, CISCO and a Singaporean defence company.
+The government of Laos is also a client.

 In 2012, Cavinder Bull SC and his team helped Singapore’s main power provider settle an US$80 million dispute with Australian listed company Downer over the construction of an underground electrical services tunnel.
 The Australian side reportedly paid US$40 million to settle the dispute.